 This tutorial illustrates how to perform validation of spectral diversity metrics based on ground information.
 Ground information should be associated with a vector layer including polygons.
-The size of the polygons is important, as it should be compatible with ground information.
+The size of the polygons should be compatible with ground information and with remote sensing information.

 Ground information should not correspond to individual points: